Xavier vs. Winthrop College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 Xavier vs. Winthrop BetMGM Promo Codes, Predictions & Picks: Spread, Total - December 16

-Saturday's game features the Xavier Musketeers (5-5) and the Winthrop Eagles (8-3) clashing at Cintas Center in what should be a one-sided matchup, with a projected 80-69 win for heavily favored Xavier according to our computer prediction.
+Saturday's contest features the Xavier Musketeers (5-5) and the Winthrop Eagles (8-3) squaring off at Cintas Center in what should be a lopsided matchup, with a projected 80-69 win for heavily favored Xavier according to our computer prediction.
 Game time is at 7:30 PM ET on December 16.

 Bookmakers have not yet set a line for this tilt.